 $ startx /usr/bin/fvwm2

-Note: The client name supplied to startx must begin with / or ., otherwise it is treated as options to the default xterm client.
+Note: The client name supplied to startx must begin with / or ., otherwise it is treated as an option to the default xterm client.

 Advanced users may wish to start the X server by invoking XWin directly, for example, to start XDMCP sessions (See the Section called Remote sessions via XDMCP).